WilliamsOchu/Bash_Scripting_Projects/performance_checker/README.md

 If you feel there is need to add scripts for a specific purpose kindly reach out to me and I will ensure the script gets added

 ### Scripts and Functionalities
-calc_script.sh = This scripts takes input from the user during runtime and performs the arithmethic operation as inputed. <br>
+performance_checker.sh = This Script will create a folder called PC_info in your home home directory <br>
-To use kindly run the script followed by the operator and operands.
-For example: ./calc_script.sh 8+9*7-2 <br>
+ALl system logs and info will be appended to a file called performance.log in the PC_info folder <br>
-The result of the arithmetic operation will be displayed just after you hit the enter button
+The script can also be handy when monitoring a remote server.
+To use kindly automate its run-time on the remote server using cron and pull the log file to your home pc using ssh